 The groove is filled with white lime putty and a small amount of silver sand, projecting slightly outside the finished surface of the plaster indicating it.

-In this type of pointings either ‘V’ shaped grooves are engrowed in the finished surface of the pointing plaster when it is still green or by projecting the ‘V’ shape of the pointing face outside the wall, surface.
+When it is still green or by projecting the ‘V’ shape of the outside face of the wall surface.

-In this type, the face of pointings is not kept vertical but it is kept inclined.
+In this Weathere pointing, the face is not kept vertical but it is kept inclined.

-The upper edge of pointing plaster is pressed inside the masonry by about 10 mm and the lower edge is finished level with the face of the masonry.
+The upper edge is pressed inside the masonry by about 10 mm and the lower edge is finished level with the face of the masonry.

 Advantages of Pointing:

-- Improves the overall look of the structure.
+- It improves the overall look of the structure.

-- Reduces the need for other repair or rehabilitation work.
+- It reduces the need for other repair or rehabilitation work.

-- Protects the walls of the structure from adverse weather.
+- Also, protects the walls of the structure from adverse weather.

-- Improves the structural strength of the building.
+- It improves the structural strength of the building.

 Disadvantages of Pointing:

-- Pointing is responsible for the terrible damage to various walls throughout the nation.
+- It is responsible for the terrible damage to various walls.

-Pointing is usually done after block work, small wooden scale or thickness of 5 mm is placed on the mortar joint and a fine line is marked at the joints to define the uniformity of the block work.
+Pointing is usually made after blockwork, a small wooden scale or thickness of 5 mm is placed on the mortar joint and a fine line is marked at the joints to define the uniformity of the blockwork.